Excessive Inland Heat This Weekend - KION546

 FORECAST & ALERTS

-Overnight: Widespread low clouds overnight.
-Expect lows in the 50s for most areas with a few 40s in the southern valleys.
+Overnight: A few low clouds possible, but mostly clear overnight.
+Expect lows in the 50s for most areas with some 60s up in the hills.

-Thursday: Morning low clouds will break to sunshine for most areas, though patchy low clouds will linger on the south side of the bay.
-Expect coastal highs in the low 60s to upper 70s—warmest on the north side of the bay--with inland highs ranging from the 70s-80s in the near coastal valleys to the 90s-100s farther inland.
-Onshore winds will get gusty for the valleys in the late afternoon and early evening.
-High clouds move in from the south late.

-Extended: Coastal highs will level off a few degrees above normal as we head into the weekend, while inland areas will land well above normal with widespread 90s-100s.
-We’ll see low clouds on the coast in the morning and only in a patchy sense on the south side of the bay during the afternoon.
-High clouds will stream in from the south throughout the weekend.
-Some cooling expected next week.

 *EXCESSIVE HEAT WATCH*